 Linguist and polyglot Alexander Arguelles developed another excellent technique for improving your writing and speaking skills simultaneously.
 It's designed to help you to really focus on the individual components of German.

 The Arguelles' Scriptorium Technique involves three basic exercises:

 - Say each word aloud as you write it.

+- Read the sentence aloud as you have written it.
 The purpose of this exercise is to force yourself to slow down, pay attention to detail, and look up anything you don't know.
 It's important to be thorough and meticulous.
 Find good source material and then copy it carefully, saying each word out loud as you go.
 Make sure to take the time to check any vocabulary or grammar that you're not sure about as you come across it.

 Hack #9: Read, watch, and listen to German